sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ### Retail Demo Experience (RDX)

 These Features on Demand add the retail demo package to a device, for use in retail stores.
-These
+These features are available as .cab packages on the FoD ISO.

 **Recommendation:** Only preinstall on devices that are sold to retail stores for demonstration.
 Not including this Feature on Demand will cause no retail demo presentation to be available on a device.